mmfrenkel/log-database/README.md

 Here is how the functionality is implemented behind the scenes:

-* `Write Ahead Log`: Any user submission is automatically and immediately written to the system's write-ahead log (WAL).
-This WAL is a fall-back record of ALL submissions made by a user, in sequential order.
-Reads from the WAL are not ideal; the WAL is only used as a fail-safe in the case that the program crashes and the contents of the memtable are lost before they are flushed to disk as part of a segment.
+* `Write Ahead Log`: Any user submission is automatically and immediately written to the system's write-ahead log (`WAL`).
+This `WAL` is a fall-back record of ALL submissions made by a user, in sequential order.
+Consequently, reads from the `WAL` are not ideal; the `WAL` is only used as a fail-safe in the case that the program crashes and the contents of the memtable are lost before they are flushed to disk as part of a segment.
 If the program fails, you can recover any actions taken by users in the `wal.log` file.

 * `Insert`: All new records are inserted into the `memtable` component first.
 If the insertion results in the `memtable` exceeding a certain size, the `memtable`'s contents are added to a new file on disk called a segment.
 Because the key, value pairs are written to the segment via an in-order traversal, the keys in the file are sorted.